 At one point we dropped someone at the ER.
 It was about 9 in the morning.
 I was sitting in the driver’s seat of the ambulance waiting for Tommy to snag Graham crackers and juice boxes from inside at the nurse’s station, when all of a sudden I started sobbing maniacally, just huge choking sobs without any kind of buildup or anticipation whatsoever.
 It was so primal.
 There was no reflection, no social pressure (I was completely alone) and no reason to feel anything.
 I hadn’t known the guy, the Marine—I hadn’t known him.
 I’d run plenty of codes, seen lots of pitiable people in sorry states and felt bad for them, and I’d gone hours by then without it occurring to me that I’d been impacted at all.
 It was just a job, I was just exhausted, I just wanted to go home to my family, I just wanted a burrito.
 This is America—nobody has real feelings.
 I remember that I’ve had them, back when I was a kid, but I don’t even remember what real feelings feel like.
 It’s been six years since that 911 call and in all that time I haven’t experienced a comparably spontaneous and authentic emotion.
 And yet it happened, in spite of every social pressure militating against it.

 It’s strange how things incubate in us when we thought they didn’t matter, or that we’d forgotten them.
 Sometimes when I discipline our kids, my wife gets on me and says, “This isn’t the army, you know!”
 On the one hand, when I hear this it sounds odd, because the army is the furthest thing from my memory and my motivations.
 On the other hand, my first reaction is to feel she’s being unreasonable, because life is rough, and it’s better they learn it first from their dad.
-But what she sees me doing that I can’t see myself is sublimating an experience that’s constantly with me in ways I’m almost never aware of.
-Sublimating the untold humiliations and death by a thousand cuts of being a king, and a piece of shit, all at the same time.
+But what she sees me doing that I can’t see myself is sublimating an experience that’s constantly with me in ways I’m almost never aware of, forgotten humiliations and death by a thousand cuts, and spinning the wheels of borrowed time.